-How to Help Our Brothers and Sisters
+How to Help Minority Students

 To my benevolent majority teachers, please accept my thanks in advance for your teaching our sisters and brothers.
 Thank you for being understanding of their lives and for having patience with their differences.